jbms/sphinx-immaterial/docs/code_annotations.rst

     This directive shall hold an :duref:`enumerated list <enumerated-lists>` of annotations that can be used in a `code-block` immediately prior to this directive.
-The given list will not be rendered in the generated output (even if there is no code snippet to annotate).
+The given list will not be rendered in the generated output, unless there is no immediately prior `code-block` to annotate or there are no annotated comments in the immediately prior `code-block`.
 Additionally, all annotations will be excluded when using the "copy to clipboard" button for an annotated `code-block`; the annotated comments' text will still be copied (if not `Hiding the annotated comment`_).